robertklep/node-sabnzbd/README.md

 However, because the SABnzbd API is horribly inconsistent at times, I've added some normalization (see `queue` and `history` commands) to make interfacing with it a bit easier.
+Another thing is that the SABnzbd API is not terribly informative on the status of some commands; for instance, the `remove` commands will always return a `true` status, even if you're using an nonexistent NZB id.

-SABnzbd has two main lists: the queue and the history.
+FWIW: SABnzbd has two main lists: the queue and the history.
 The queue contains all active downloads (the ones that haven't finished yet), the history contains all completed downloads.

 `sabnzbd` uses [Kris Kowal's `q` library](https://github.com/kriskowal/q), which means that most commands return a promise.